rahulunair/xpu_setup/Readme.md

 cd xpu_verify/base
 ```

-After the setup is complete, you can verify if the GPU is setup correctly using the tool [xpu\_verify](https://github.com/rahulunair/xpu_verify).
-Also, you can use clinfo, hwinfo to check if the dGPU is enumerated.
+After the setup is complete, you can verify if the GPU is setup correctly using the tool [xpu\_verify](https://github.com/rahulunair/xpu_verify).Additionally, you can use clinfo and hwinfo to confirm that the GPU can be successfully enumerated.

 #### Conculsion